Romulo-Moraes/Assembly-Toolkit/README.md

 ## The linux-syscalls-cheatsheet and windows-constants files
 This special file contains a good number of constants that can help in system interaction in Unix-like and Windows platform, just include this to your code file then you can use them.

+## Segment interfaces files
+Each instruction set folder has a file with a name of "segment_interface..." those files was made to not be necessary open a file of a code segment always that you wan't see which registers that function use or what values it return.
+With this, it's just necessary import the files, and the "cheat sheet" will be available in just one file.